-Our acquisition of certain automated voice and mobile advertising-based technologies is heavily reliant on vendors.
+Our automated voice and mobile advertising-based technologies are heavily reliant on vendors.

-Certain voice and mobile advertising-based products that we acquired as part of our acquisition of Jingle are heavily reliant on vendors.
+Certain voice and mobile advertising-based products are heavily reliant on vendors.
 The free directory product that we provide relies on technology provided by third party vendors that include voice recognition software and business, government and residence data listings.
 We cannot guarantee that the technology, data and services provided by our third party vendors will be of sufficient quality to meet the demands of our customers and partners.
 Further, we cannot guarantee that the technologies, data and services will be available to us in the future on acceptable terms, if at all.
 Any perception by our customers or partners that our voice and mobile advertising-based products are incomplete or not of sufficient quality could lead to a loss in confidence by our customers or partners, which in turn could lead to a decline in revenues.
 If we are unable to continue maintaining, advancing and improving our voice and mobile advertising-based products, our operating results may be adversely affected.